Fabrizio is hooked on paper crafting and makes his own greeting cards. He enjoys sharing craft tips, especially with beginners.

 The Basics of Making a Handmade Greeting Card

-If you are a scrapbooker or are simply brand new at paper crafting, you'll probably find it daunting to start making your own cards at home.
-You certainly have friends who have attended rubber stamping parties or they have simply sent you beautiful cards and you thought: I could do that!
+If you are a scrapbooker or are simply brand new to paper crafting, you'll probably find it daunting to start making your own cards at home.
+You may have friends who have attended rubber stamping parties, or they have simply sent you beautiful cards, and you thought: I could do that!

 I've listed a few basic tools below that you can use to get you started.

 What You Need to Get Started in Card-Making

 To get started in making handmade greeting cards, you just need a few basic paper craft supplies—I took the liberty of making a list.
 Although the following list is not exhaustive, it will give you a rough idea of what you need so you don't have to run to your local crafts or scrapbook shop.

 - A cutting mat (also called self-healing mat)

 - Card stock (a thick type of paper that can stand on its own when folded over)

 - Glue (a good variety as some elements might need different types of glue; for instance, faux gems are heavier, so they need a thicker, strong-hold adhesive)

 - Colourful designed papers (start with buying a few 12x12 sheets from your Local Scrapbook Store—LSS)